A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

-\begin{proof} According to Theorem \ref{theorem:MultivariatePolynomial}, $p$ and $q$ are both weighted counting problems.
-Due to Theorem \ref{theorem:Approximation}, an additive approximation of $p$ and $q$ with error at most $2^{-t(n)-1}$ is a $\SharpP$-equivalent problem.
-Moreover, such approximation preserves the signs of $p$ and $q$.
-Therefore, the sign of $p/q$, which is the sign of $pq$, can be decided in $\PP$, since deciding the sign of the approximated $p$ and $q$ are in $\PP$ (Theorem \ref{theorem:onecallpp}). \end{proof}
+\begin{proof} According to Theorem \ref{theorem:MultivariatePolynomial}, $p$ and $q$ are both weighted counting problems. \mgg{Since the sign of $p/q$ is the same as the sign of $p\cdot q$, we will decide the latter}.
+Due to Theorem \ref{theorem:Approximation}, additive approximations of $p$ and \mgg{of} $q$ with error at most $2^{-t(n)-1}$ \mgg{are} $\SharpP$-equivalent problems \mgg{(and hence are weighted counting problems)}.
+Moreover, such approximations preserve the signs of $p$ and \mgg{of} $q$ because of the assumptions of this theorem \mgg{that $|p(x)| \geq 2^{-t(n)}$ and $|q(x)| \geq 2^{-t(n)}$.
+Since approximated $p$ times approximated $q$ is a weighted counting problem (by Proposition~\ref{proposition:closure}(d)) and its sign is the same as the sign of $p\cdot q$, we can use the decision about such sign to conclude the proof (which is in $\PP$ by Theorem \ref{theorem:onecallpp})}. \end{proof}